Carlyle S. Beals: Early life and education

-Carl Beals was born in Canso, Nova Scotia to Reverend Francis H. P. Beals and Annie Florence Nightingale Smith, on June 29, 1899.
+Carlyle Smith Beals was born in Canso, Nova Scotia to Rev. Francis H. P. Beals and his wife, Annie Florence Nightingale Smith Beals, on June 29, 1899.
 He is the brother of artist and educator Helen D. Beals.

 Beals received a Bachelor of Arts degree from Acadia University in 1919, specializing in physics and mathematics.
 Although he wished to continue his studies, he was forced to postpone those plans due to poor health.
 He taught at a small country school in Nova Scotia during the winter of 1920.

 He began his Ph.D. studies in physics at Yale University in 1921, but was forced to return home in the winter of 1921 when his health failed again.
 He resumed his graduate studies in 1922 at University of Toronto and received a master's degree in Physics in 1923.
 His master's thesis work on triboluminescence spectra, the frequencies of light generated by breaking chemical bonds, was done under the supervision of John Cunningham McLennan, one of the leading physicists in Canada at the time.

 Beals spent one year as the Science Master at the High School of Quebec in Quebec City, before enrolling in a graduate programme in physics in 1924 at the Royal College of Science at Imperial College London.
 Working under Alfred Fowler, he studied the Zeeman effect and the spectra of palladium, copper, and ionized silver.
 During this time Beals became acquainted with observational astronomy by using the small observatory in the Royal College of Science building.
 He received a Ph.D. in 1926.